 According to Japanese legend, at New Year, foxes from all over Japan dressed in human form and visited Oji Inari Jinja.
 The legend was so strong that not only was it painted by Ukiyo-e master Utagawa Hiroshige, but it is still celebrated to this day, with the hatsumode Oji Kitsune-no-gyorestu Fox Parade.

-If you really feel that you can’t do without the parties and Auld Lang Syne, Shibuya crossing is probably the best place to see in the New Year.
-Like other western celebrations such as Halloween and Christmas, the pubs, clubs and nightclubs of the area have seen the western style New Year as another money-spinning occasion, and as such will be throwing countdown parties.
-At midnight many people gravitate towards Shibuya crossing to count down to the New Year in a style you may be accustomed to.
+If you feel that you can’t do without the parties and Auld Lang Syne, Shibuya crossing is probably the best place to see in the New Year.
+Like other western celebrations such as Halloween and Christmas, the pubs, clubs, and nightclubs of the area have seen the western style New Year as another money-spinning occasion, and as such will be throwing countdown parties.
+At midnight many people gravitate towards Shibuya crossing to count down to the New Year in a style to which you may be more accustomed to.

 Shibuya Station, Hachiko exit, Shibuya-ku, Tokyo Map

 As the land of the rising sun, what better place to celebrate the turn of the New Year than its earliest beach countdown ceremony on Chichijima island beach in the Ogasawara archipelago.
 There are Taiko drum displays, arm wrestling competitions, dance exhibitions, and the ceremony concluded with the first swim of the year and the release of baby turtles into the wild at sunrise.

 With a one-way boat trip taking up 25 and a half hours from Tokyo’s Takeshiba Passenger Ship Terminal, it’s certainly not the most accessible New Year party, but it is indeed one you will remember.

 Chichijima Island Beach